-- The front of the school - The area behind TB4 and TB5 (except for ECE) - The area behind the undercover area and canteen. - The bike racks
+- The front of the school - The area behind TB4 and TB5 (except for ECE) - The area behind the undercover area and canteen. • - The bike racks

-SIRENS: When the music plays to end playtime or resetting, children are to line up quietly outside classrooms.
+BEFORE SCHOOL: All children arriving at school before 8:15am must go to the library SIRENS: When the music plays to end playtime or resetting, children are to line up quietly outside classrooms.
 The end of the music means students line up outside classrooms and wait sensibly for their class teacher.
-Teachers must be at their classroom by the time the music ends.